testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 ## Committing and Pushing changes

-There are git hooks config with this project that are automatically installed Git hooks are configured on this project when you install dependencies.
+Git hooks are configured on this project when you install dependencies.
 The following will be run on every commit:

 - Lint and format files automatically
 - Check all tests are passing